learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

-## Using Pivots
+## Using pivots

-Now, we'll gain some practice using the DataFrame class's built-in `.pivot()` method.
+Now, we'll gain some practice using the DataFrame's built-in `.pivot()` method.

-In the cell below, call the DataFrame's pivot method with the following parameters:
+In the cell below, call the DataFrame's `.pivot()` method with the following parameters:

 * index = `'State'`
 * columns = `'Gender'`
 * values = `'Deaths_mean'`

-Then, display the head of our new `pivot` DataFrame to see what it looks like.
+Then, display the `.head()` of our new `pivot` DataFrame to see what it looks like.

 ```python